why I love super 8 for weddings

 If your grandparents had a wedding video, chances are it would have been filmed on super 8.
 That’s why I love love love filming weddings using it.
-For me, it just feels so timeless and magical - warm, flickering frames that feel like memories as they’re happening.
-It’s so imperfect, with little scratches and light leaks, like a memory you can hold in your hands.
+There’s something about the warm, flickering frames that feels like a memory before it even happens.
+The scratches, the light leaks, the tiny imperfections make it feel alive.

 Bille and Darryl’s wedding at the Square Club in Bristol